neuralmagic/deepsparse/docs/use-cases/general/bucketing.md

 # How to Use Bucketing With DeepSparse
 DeepSparse supports bucketing to lower latency and increase the throughput of deep learning pipelines.
 Bucketing sequences of different sizes increases inference speed.

 Input lengths in NLP problems can vary.
-We usually select the maximum length where sentences longer that the maximum length are truncated and shorter ones are padded to reach the maximum length.
-This solution can be inefficient for real-wrld application leading to more memory utilization.
+We usually select a maximum length where sentences longer that the maximum length are truncated and shorter ones are padded to reach the maximum length.
+This solution can be inefficient for real-world applications leading to more memory utilization.

 Bucketing is a solution that places sequences of varying lengths in different buckets.
 It is more efficient because it reduces the amount of padding required.